polinabythebay/backbone-rails/README.md

 What happens when you do away with Rails' stateless HTML views?
 Previousing your users had a stateless interface for accessing RESTful resources.
 Now we have these access points:

-- For humans: a rich, client-side interface provided by the backbone.js layer (stateful)
+- For humans: a rich, client-side interface provided by the Backbone.js layer (stateful)
-- For machines: a resource-oriented RESTful API provided by the rails layer (stateless)
+- For machines: a resource-oriented RESTful API provided by the Rails layer (stateless)

 Humans no longer have a stateless interface.
 A traditional Rails app has the following:

 - HTML resources for humans (stateless)
 - JSON/XML resources (API) for machines (stateless)

+### Why a stateful layer?

-Other reasons why you should push towards a richer client-side application over server-side rendering:
+Reasons why you should push towards client-side over server-side rendering:

 - Persisting state in the DOM and relying on the server to update the UI means that your interface is only as fast as your network connection.
 - Client-side MVC frameworks let you pull that logic into standalone JavaScript applications allowing you to separate out your concerns cleanly, re-render templates client-side and build responsive asynchronous interfaces.

-- This is definitely a shift from the 'request/response model' I'm traditional used to in a Rails application.
-However, the upside is that we have to client side frameworks and tools to build desktop-like experiences for the web without our traditional 'click and wait' interaction.
+This is definitely a shift from the 'request/response model' I'm traditional used to in a Rails application.
+However, the upside is that we have client side frameworks and tools to build desktop-like experiences for the web without our traditional 'click and wait' interaction.

 #### Conclusion

 I'm happy that I have started learning more Javascript and that I'm discovering the world of client-side rich applications.
-I don't think this is the end of Rails by any means--
+But I don't think this is the end of Rails by any means--

 - Rails still makes an excellent CRUD/REST API.
-- Its asset pipeline makes it straightforward to serve up client side MVCs
+- Its asset pipeline makes it straightforward to serve up client side MVCs.
-- Has a good ORM, excellent libraries and community
+- It has a good ORM, excellent libraries and a fabulous community.
-- lacks Node's callback hell
+- It lacks Node's callback hell.

 I'm happy with relegating Rails to the API layer.